Thyroid Disease During Pregnancy

 Two types of thyroid disease are commonly seen in pregnancy:

 Pregnancies complicated by hyper- and hypothyroidism may be complicated by fetal growth delay, preterm birth, preeclampsia, and stillbirth.
-The diagnosis of thyroid disease is made by blood tests.
+Blood tests can determine the diagnosis of thyroid disease.

 Treatment of Thyroid Disease During Pregnancy

-You may need treatment for your thyroid condition during pregnancy.
-Maternal-fetal medicine specialists will work with your obstetrician to prescribe safe and efficacious medications for your particular thyroid disease.
-In some cases, you may need to see an endocrinologist (specialist in thyroid disorders).
-Genetic counselors are also available to review medications and their effects in pregnancy.
-Our goal is a healthy mother and baby.
+A patient may need treatment for a thyroid condition during pregnancy.
+Maternal-fetal medicine specialists affiliated with Memorial Hermann will work with the patient’s obstetrician to prescribe safe and efficacious medications for the patient’s particular thyroid disease.
+In some cases, the patient may need to see an endocrinologist (specialist in thyroid disorders).
+Affiliated genetic counselors are also available to review medications and their effects in pregnancy.